asteca/ASteCA/README.md

 It should also work on older versions, if you encounter any problems please contact me or [open a new issue](https://github.com/Gabriel-p/ocaat/issues/new).

-The best and easiest way to install and manage  several versions of python and its packages without  affecting your system is [pyenv](https://github.com/yyuu/pyenv).

 ### Dependencies

 The packages listed below are required to run OCAAT.